PSG's 10 biggest sales of all time

-Even by today's standards, €32m seems like a pretty bad deal for PSG, and one that they would certainly not entertain after the Qatar takeover.
+Even by today's standards, €32m seems like a pretty bad deal for PSG, and one they would certainly not entertain after the Qatar takeover.

-2. David Luiz - €35m (Chelsea, 2016)
+4. David Luiz - €35m (Chelsea, 2016)

-PSG made David Luiz the most expensive defender in history at the time when they signed him for £50m from Chelsea in 2014.
+PSG made David Luiz the most expensive defender in history at the time when they signed him for €49.5m from Chelsea in 2014.

-The Brazilian would spend three seasons in the French capital but the club were only happy to recoup €35m when Chelsea surprisingly came calling to bring him back to Stamford Bridge.
+The Brazilian would spend three seasons in the French capital but the club were only too happy to recoup €35m when Chelsea surprisingly came calling to bring him back to Stamford Bridge.

-1. Goncalo Guedes - €40m (Valencia, 2018)
+3. Goncalo Guedes - €40m (Valencia, 2018)

 A lot was expected of the Portuguese winger, but he only made 13 appearances for his new club in 18 months before being moved on.

-A year later, PSG would receive the biggest fee for a player in their history as Los Che paid €40m for Guedes.
+Guedes initially left for Valencia on loan thanks to super agent Jorge Mendes's influence at both clubs.
+A year later, PSG would receive the biggest fee for a player in their history at the time as Los Che paid a whopping €40m for Guedes.

 Marco Verratti will be remembered as one of the greatest players in PSG's history - and certainly the most successful midfielder ever to play at the Parc des Princes.